-What have we done to monitor and evaluate the effectiveness of our governance arrangements during 2018/19.
+What have we done to monitor and evaluate the effectiveness of our governance arrangements during 2019/20.

 The Authority has the responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
 The review of the effectiveness of the system of internal control is informed by:

-- The work of Internal Audit which is detailed in the Head of Audit & Governance's Annual Report; - Responsibility of Corporate Management Team for the development and maintenance of the internal control environment; and - Reports received from our External Auditors and any other review agencies or inspectorates.
+- The work of Internal Audit which is detailed in the Head of Audit & Governance's Annual Report. - Responsibility of Corporate Management Team for the development and maintenance of the internal control environment. - Reports received from our External Auditors and any other review agencies or inspectorates.

-During 2018/19, the following actions have contributed to the evaluation of the effectiveness of the governance arrangements;
+During 2019/20, the following actions have contributed to the evaluation of the effectiveness of the governance arrangements:

-- The Governance Group has reviewed and updated against the Code of Corporate Governance in line with the principles of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government; - Both the CIPFA Statement on the Role of the Chief Finance Officer and the CIPFA Statement on the Role of the Head of Internal Audit were reviewed and updated.
-Both officers comply with expected roles; - The Head of Audit & Governance reports to the Audit & Governance Committee on a quarterly basis and provides an opinion on the overall effectiveness of the system of internal control based upon the work completed.
-The statement for the 2018/19 financial year is as follows:
+- The Code of Corporate Governance, set out in line with the principles of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government, has been reviewed and updated. - The Head of Audit & Governance reports to the Audit & Governance Committee on a quarterly basis and provides an opinion on the overall effectiveness of the system of internal control based upon the work completed.
+The statement for the 2019/20 financial year is as follows.

 "I am satisfied that sufficient internal audit work has been undertaken to allow us to draw a reasonable conclusion as to the adequacy and effectiveness of the organisation's risk management, control and governance processes.
 Overall in my opinion, based upon the reviews performed during the year, the Authority has: